Machine Learning for MU-MIMO Receive Processing in OFDM Systems: Evaluations

-Separate training sets were constructed for the 1P and 2P pilot pattern, both made of channel realizations corresponding to 1000 \glspl{RG} of each respective user speed ranges, for a total of 3000 \glspl{RG} per training dataset.
-Evaluations were performed separately for each user speed range, using datasets containing 3000 \glspl{RG} and a standard IEEE 802.11n \gls{LDPC} code of length \SI{1296}{\bit} and rate of $\frac{1}{2}$ \cite{wlan}.
+Separate training sets were constructed for the 1P and 2P pilot pattern, both made of channel realizations corresponding to 1000 \glspl{RG} of each respective user speed range, for a total of 3000 \glspl{RG} per training dataset.
+Evaluations were performed separately for each user speed range with datasets containing 3000 \glspl{RG} and a standard IEEE 802.11n \gls{LDPC} code of length \SI{1296}{\bit} \cite{wlan}.
+Code rates of $\frac{1}{2}$ and $\frac{1}{3}$ were used respectively for uplink and downlink transmissions.
 Decoding was done with 40 iterations using a conventional belief-propagation decoder.
 To satisfy the perfect power assumption in \eqref{eq:snr}, each \gls{RG} was normalized to have an average energy of one per antenna and per user:

-Each training was carried out using batches of size $B_s=27$ so that the total number of transmitted bits for each user was a multiple of the code length.
-The receiver trainable parameters $\thetav$ were all initialized randomly except for $\gamma$ in \eqref{eq:exp_decay} that was initialized with $\pi$.
+Each training was carried out using batches of size $S=27$ so that the total number of bits sent for each user was a multiple of the code length.
+The trainable parameters $\thetav$ were all initialized randomly except for $\gamma$ in \eqref{eq:exp_decay} that was initialized with $\pi$.
 Training was done through \gls{SGD} using the Adam \cite{Kingma15} optimizer and a learning rate of $10^{-3}$.
+The best performing random initialization out of ten was selected.